Do you suffer from the common entrepreneur ailment, Jack-of-all-trades syndrome?

 Sooner or later, most small business owners reach a moment of truth: Your dreams of success require you to expand your team.

-For a small business, whether you are hiring a sales rep or an administrator, every new hire makes a significant impact.
+For a small business, whether you are hiring a sales rep or an administrator, every knowing when to when to hire employees makes a significant impact.
 Unlike in a large corporation, every person you invest in hiring will have the potential to change the game.

 To find out, we asked seven entrepreneurs about hiring their first employee.
 It turns out that many of the motivations remain the same, whether you’re adding your first team member or your tenth.